GAIA-UNIL/G2S/README.md

 It downloads the public stone training image, requests four threads, runs a 200×200 unconditional QS simulation inside the browser, and displays the training image, simulation, and returned index map.
 Use `--size 64` for a faster first experiment, `--threads 2` to change the `-j` request, or `--output example/python/browser_unconditional_simulation.png --no-show` to save the figure without opening a window.

 Browser communication has a finite 30-second connection/heartbeat timeout. `-TO` overrides that communication timeout in milliseconds, but does not limit a simulation that continues to send heartbeats.
-The default allowed page origin is exactly `http://localhost:8000`; use `-browserOrigin` for an explicit development or production origin and `-browserPort` only when changing the loopback port.
-Origins include scheme and port, wildcard CORS is never used, and a production HTTPS page must include `http://127.0.0.1:8129` in its `connect-src` CSP.
+Browser mode accepts any page origin by default and echoes the requesting origin in CORS responses; use `-browserOrigin` to restrict a command to one exact development or production origin, and `-browserPort` only when changing the loopback port.
+The supported public pages include `https://www.mgravey.com/mps.online/` (origin `https://www.mgravey.com`) and `https://mps-online.mathieu-1cc.workers.dev/`.
+A production HTTPS page must include `http://127.0.0.1:8129` in its `connect-src` CSP.

 The browser slice is CPU-only.
 It rejects GPU/OpenCL/CUDA, distributed grids, augmented dimensions, autosave/resume, and asynchronous submit/status/wait operations.
 Arrays cross the bridge as validated little-endian float32 bodies with JSON metadata; native-width `.bgrid` files are not used as the browser wire format.
 See `DOCUMENTATION.md` for the API, protocol, build pins, thread policy, and deployment checklist.

+### Static deployment package

+`browser/deploy/` is a self-contained experimental preview bundle for trying QS before installing the local server.
+The local server remains the recommended production path and is expected to be roughly 5–10× faster for current workloads.
+After `make -C build wasm`, copy the contents of that folder to the document root of a static host.
+It includes the QS Lottie progress logo, local Lottie runtime, both Wasm variants, the worker/API files, full-size Stone and Strebelle in-page simulations, Python/MATLAB connection instructions, and a Cloudflare Pages `_headers` file for cross-origin-isolated threads.
+See [`browser/deploy/README.md`](browser/deploy/README.md) for the exact headers and CSP required by a production host.

 ## Server protocol schema